sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 {{< /code >}}

 The `ID` in the response is the entity name.
-Select one of your listed entities to use.
+Select one of the listed entities.

 Before you run the following sensuctl command, replace `<entity_name>` with the name of your entity.
 Then run the command to add the `system` subscription to your entity: